planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### NATURE

 This pool embodies sheer force of personality.
 Most Social *and* Combat Checks default to this pool, both mere expressions of the fire that burns within their heart.
-Characters are more complex than this, so view the Descriptor for Nature as only the tip of their personal iceberg.
+Characters are more complex than this, so view the Descriptor for NATURE as only the tip of their personal iceberg.

 A high pool can drastically alter the effect of this Descriptor!
 The masked vigilante and the cranky teenager may both be *Sullen*, but only one of them makes it look good.